esp8266/Arduino/readme.txt

 * Added interrupts() and noInterrupts() functions.
 * Added degrees() and radians() functions.
 * Support for uploading sketch using a programmer (upload.using preference).
+* Improved detection of functions that need prototyping.
+* Placing function prototypes after #include's and #define's.
+* No longer moving #include statements to the top of the sketch.
 * Including a working version of the Firmata firmware.
 * New script for downloading the reference from Tom Pollard.
 Thanks Tom!
 * Miscellaneous Mac OS X and other patches from Wim Lewis.
 Thanks Wim!